 There are various different types of tickets:

-half ticket: morning or afternoon (Generalife, Alcazaba and gardens)
+half ticket (Generalife, Alcazaba and gardens)

 evening visit ticket (Generalife)